Kids and Family

 Tea Maze

 Located at the top of the WinterGarden, the shape of tea maze is inspired by a Chinese medallion from the Ming Dynasty.
 These plants were grown from cuttings of the plants from the old Lipton Tea plantation in Baldwin County.
 Did you know that tea is made from the leaves of the Camellia sinensis?
-Have fun exploring – you could get lost!
+Have fun exploring!

 Koi Pond